Geological CO2 storage assessment in emerging CCS regions: Review of sequestration potential, policy development, and socio-economic factors in Poland: Discussion

-Poland’s diverse storage portfolio demands tailored MMV.
-For onshore storage sites, particularly those near densely populated areas, noninvasive monitoring techniques such as satellite-based interferometric synthetic aperture radar (InSAR) and time-lapse seismic surveys are crucial to detect subtle surface deformations and track the migration of CO\textsubscript{2} plume \cite{Chałupnik20143}.
-Meanwhile, offshore storage projects, especially in ecologically sensitive environments, rely on autonomous underwater vehicles (AUVs) equipped with real-time geochemical sensors and sub-bottom profilers to continuously assess storage integrity and detect potential leaks \cite{Kirchsteiger20081149}.
-To monitor casing corrosion in legacy wells, use of electromagnetic field are one of the new ideas that have been developed recent years \cite{Zonetti2023_monitoring}.
+Offshore storage projects in ecologically sensitive Baltic Sea environments rely on autonomous underwater vehicles (AUVs) equipped with real-time geochemical sensors and sub-bottom profilers to assess storage integrity and detect potential leaks \cite{Kirchsteiger20081149}.
+For legacy hydrocarbon fields like the Barnówko-Mostno-Buszewo (BMB) site, electromagnetic field monitoring represents an innovative approach for assessing casing corrosion in existing wells \cite{Zonetti2023_monitoring}.